Overview of PCOD and PCOS

 Long-Term Health Implications

-If left unmanaged, PCOS can lead to serious health complications later in life.
-A higher risk of Type 2 diabetes, cardiovascular disease, and hypertension is associated with the metabolic disturbances of the syndrome.
-Additionally, prolonged absence of menstruation can lead to an increased risk of endometrial hyperplasia.
-Therefore, regular monitoring by healthcare providers is essential.
+If left unmanaged, PCOS can lead to long-term health complications.
+A higher risk of Type 2 diabetes, cardiovascular disease, hypertension, and metabolic syndrome may be associated with hormonal and insulin-related disturbances.
+Prolonged absence of menstruation can also increase the risk of endometrial hyperplasia.
+Regular monitoring is essential.

 Seeking Specialized Care